 If Wolfie wants to keep those pearly white fangs in his jaws, he’d better stop the licking his chops at mutants he considers “prey”.

-Vet Premium Member about 7 years ago
+Vet Premium Member over 7 years ago

 Who’s afraid of the big bad wolf?
 Stay safe Aaron.

-Kyneris Premium Member about 7 years ago
+Kyneris Premium Member over 7 years ago

 We don’t get to see the rest of the article, just the headline, so we don’t know if the article implicates the wolves as the possible/probable culprits.
 The wolf shown in today’s strip implies it, but Aaron-the-master-storyteller may have surprises in store for us and the wolves aren’t to blame after all.
 We’ll see!

-mr_sherman Premium Member about 7 years ago
+mr_sherman Premium Member over 7 years ago

 A mug of beer and a typewrinter on the table.
 Gadzooks! is that a mutated Ernest Hemingway?